ccarrero-sf/build_london_sfguide-getting-started-with-cortex-analyst/README.md

 ![image](img/trial_account.png)

-## 2.- Logging into your new account and setup Git
+## 2.- Logging Into your Account and Setup Snowflake Native Git Integration

 We will use Snowflake Native Git integration to point to this repository.